 4) Know your assets and liabilities and ratios

 Intertwined books of accounts will not give a proper and fair view of your assets and more importantly your liabilities.
 This may even lead to chaos and result in delayed and even non-payment of liabilities that require immediate attention.

 For example, you have deposited a huge amount in a certain portfolio to be used in the future only for personal purposes.
 Such investments do not add any value to the business and mixing them with your business investment portfolios may give you a wrong picture of your business net worth and assets available for business.

 5) Claim on assets

 Separating personal assets from business assets is a must.
-For example, you have taken credit by mortgaging your business assets, then if things go south then only your business assets shall be seized and the lending company will not have any right to seize your personal assets.
-However, non-separation may result in seizing of personal assets as well.
+For example, if you have taken credit by mortgaging your business assets, then if things go south only your business assets shall be seized and the lending company will not have any right to seize your assets.
+However, non-separation may result in the seizing of personal assets as well.

 How to separate your personal and business finances?

 Consider establishing a partnership firm, limited liability company, or private entity for your business.